World News

 Heat pump groups set to merge

-UK: Members of the Heat Pump Association, Ground Source Heat Pump Association, and the Heat Pump Federation are reported to have voted to merge the three organisations.
+UK: Members of the Heat Pump Association, Ground Source Heat Pump Association, and the Heat Pump Federation are reported to have voted to merge.

 Details of the merged association, its name and governance have not been revealed, but the triad insists that the unified body will truly represent the complete heat pump supply chain.